saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 6. In the **Select or add data source** window, select  the dropdown for **Select data source** and select **Upload files (preview)**.
 7. In the next page for **Data source**, ensure the dropdown for **Select data source** is set to **Upload files (preview)**

 **Notes:** For learners using their own environment, users may have to use your own discretion when filling out fields for steps a-c below.
-For Learners using the Skillable environment, follow use the default values as instructed in steps a-b below.
+For Learners using the provided lab environment, follow use the default values as instructed in steps a-b below.

    a.
 In the **Subscription** field, ensure the default value is selected.